Esri/quickstart-map-library-flex/README.md

 maps to utilize (Topographic and Street maps, Imagery, Shaded Relief, etc) in your projects.
 It also offers unique analytical capabilities such as calculating drive-time polygons and others.
-This API is available as a developer sample under the Apache 2.0 license and can be downloaded from Github.
+This API is available as a developer sample under the Apache 2.0 license and can be downloaded from GitHub.
 The ArcGIS API Lite for Flex is built as a framework library around the powerful ArcGIS API for Flex, a more advanced API for building GIS web applications.

 ## Common Questions: